 Ginger Orange Vinaigrette

-- 2 tbsp white wine vinegar or apple cider vinegar
+- 2 tablespoon white wine vinegar or apple cider vinegar

 - salt and pepper, to taste